 Experience working as a member of an administrative/educational team

-Ability to lead discussions, conduct brief workshops, and assist staff with issues related to children, gifted and talented students, community building, conflict resolution, team building, active listening skills, and classroom management
+Ability to lead discussions, conduct brief workshops, and assist staff with issues related to adolescence, gifted and talented students, community building, conflict resolution, team building, positive discipline, suicide prevention, eating disorders, active listening skills, and classroom management

 Strong communication skills